100 Notable alumni of

 -

-Nicolas John Gibb is a British politician who served as Minister of State for School Standards from 2010 to 2012 and again from 2015 to 2021.
-He served at the Department for Education under Conservative Prime Ministers David Cameron, Theresa May and Boris Johnson.
-A member of the Conservative Party, Gibb has served as Member of Parliament (MP) for Bognor Regis and Littlehampton since 1997.
+Sir Nicolas John Gibb is a British politician who served as Minister of State for Schools from 2010 to 2012; 2014 to 2021 and from 2022 to 2023.
+He has served at the Department for Education under Conservative Prime Ministers David Cameron, Theresa May, Boris Johnson and Rishi Sunak.
+A member of the Conservative Party, Gibb served as Member of Parliament (MP) for Bognor Regis and Littlehampton from 1997 to 2024.

 -